panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 * DOM manipulations
 * making HTTP requests

-If the `sum()` function logs to console, then the function is not pure because it produces a side-effect:
+If the `sum()` function logs to the console, then the function is not pure because it produces a side effect:

 ```javascript mark=3
 function sumSideEffect(a, b) {